AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 Streamlines and Control Volumes
 --------------------------------
-Both `streamlines <https://en.wikipedia.org/wiki/Streamlines,_streaklines,_and_pathlines>`_ and **control volumes** are tools to compare different parts of a system.
+Both `streamlines <https://en.wikipedia.org/wiki/Streamlines,_streaklines,_and_pathlines>`_ and `control volumes <https://www.engineersedge.com/fluid_flow/control_volume.htm>`_ are tools to compare different parts of a system.
 For this class, this system will always be hydraulic.

 Imagine water flowing through a pipe.
-A streamline is the path that a particle would take if it could be placed in the fluid without affecting the flow path of the fluid.
+A **streamline** is the path that a particle would take if it could be placed in the fluid without affecting its flow path.
 A more technical definition is “a line which is everywhere parallel to the local velocity vector.”
 Computational tools, `dyes (in water) <https://proxy.duckduckgo.com/iur/?f=1&image_host=http%3A%2F%2Fwww.nuclear-power.net%2Fwp-content%2Fuploads%2F2016%2F05%2FFlow-Regime.png%3F4b884b&u=https://www.nuclear-power.net/wp-content/uploads/2016/05/Flow-Regime.png?4b884b>`_, or `smoke (in air) <https://www.youtube.com/watch?v=E9ZSAX56m0E&t=59s>`_ can be used to visualize streamlines.

-A control volume is just an imaginary 3-dimensional shape in space.
+A **control volume** is just an imaginary 3-dimensional shape in space.
 Its boundaries can be placed anywhere by the person applying the control volume, and once set the boundaries remain fixed in space over time.
 These boundaries are usually chosen to compare two relevant surfaces to each other.
+These surfaces are called *Control Surfaces*.
 The entirety of a control volume is usually not shown, as it is often unnecessary.
-This is shown in the following image:
+This is demonstrated in the following image:

 .. _control_volume_simplification:
 .. figure:: Images/control_volume_simplification.png